-Houston, the son of William L. Houston and Mary Hamilton Houston, was born on September 3, 1895 in Washington, DC.
-Houston’s parents, an attorney and a former teacher respectively, were part of a strong middle class community in Washington when the city was a magnet for African Americans seeking top tier educational and employment opportunities.
+Houston, the son of William L. Houston and Mary Hamilton Houston, was born on September 3, 1895 in Washington, D.C.
+Houston’s father, an attorney, and. his mother, a former teacher, were part of a strong middle class community in Washington when the city was a magnet for African Americans seeking top tier educational and employment opportunities.
 Houston benefited from these opportunities.
 He attended Paul Laurence Dunbar High School, one of the nation’s top public schools at that time.
-Houston went on to Amherst College, where he was the only African American student, finishing his undergraduate degree in 1915; he completed his LL.B. in 1922, and his S.J.D. (doctorate in juridical science) at Harvard in 1924.
-Houston was both the first African American elected to the Harvard Law Review, and the first African American to earn the S.J.D.
+Houston went on to Amherst College, where he was the only African American student in his class, finishing his undergraduate degree in 1915; he completed his LL.B. in 1922, and his S.J.D. (doctor of juridical science) at Harvard in 1923.
+Houston was both the first African American elected to the editorial board of the Harvard Law Review, and the first African American to earn an S.J.D at the university.

 In the time between Amherst and Harvard, Houston fought in World War I. He was in the first class of African American men trained to be Army officers at Fort Des Moines, Iowa in 1917 (also the site where the first female Army officers would train during WWII).
 Commissioned as an infantry first lieutenant and then as a second lieutenant, he was shipped to the European theater.
 Unfortunately, Houston’s time of service came during the nadir of U.S. race relations, and his experiences in the Army were hallmarks of that period (roughly 1877-1920).
-Serving as a Judge Advocate, Houston was in a position to see the legal injustices suffered by African American service members directly.
+Serving as a judge advocate, Houston was in a position to see the legal injustices suffered by African American service members directly.
 Segregation was firmly enforced by the Army.
 African American officers were treated with disrespect, denied the privileges afforded other Army officers, and constantly abused.
-Houston recounted a story of nearly being lynched in France by white American soldiers, because they didn’t like seeing another African American officer interact with a white French woman.
-“The hate and scorn showered by our fellow Americans convinced me that there was no sense in my dying for a world ruled by them.
+Houston recounted a story of nearly being lynched in France by white American soldiers because they didn’t like seeing an African American officer interacting with a white French woman.
+“The hate and scorn showered on us Negro officers by our fellow Americans convinced me that there was no sense in my dying for a world ruled by them.
 I made up my mind that if I got through this war I would study law and use my time fighting for men who could not strike back.”

 Houston kept his word.
-In 1924, after finishing at Harvard and a year of additional legal study at the University of Madrid, Houston joined his father’s law practice in Washington, DC.
+In 1924, after finishing at Harvard and a year of additional legal study at the University of Madrid, he joined his father’s law practice in Washington, D.C.
 He also served as an administrator and a professor at Howard University’s relatively new law school.
-Through Houston’s leadership, the law school was accredited by Association of American Law Schools and became a beacon of justice, crafting the legal arguments in favor of Civil Rights and training an army of African American attorneys, including the future legal luminaries Thurgood Marshall and Oliver Hill.
+Through Houston’s leadership, the law school was accredited by Association of American Law Schools and became a beacon of justice, crafting the legal arguments in favor of civil rights and training a large number of African American attorneys, including the future legal luminaries Thurgood Marshall and Oliver Hill.
 Houston used his position at the law school to impart to his students a vision for dismantling legalized segregation.
 His teaching and his strategy would have great effect.

 In 1935, Houston took a leave of absence from his private law practice to serve as legal counsel for the NAACP.
 This move provided Houston with an opportunity to begin to implement the legal strategy he designed to combat segregation.
 As noted by historian Genna Rae McNeil, Houston sought to use the court system’s reliance on stare decisis to establish legal precedents that would erode the underpinnings of racial segregation laws.
 The end goal was to seek to overturn the infamous Plessy v.
-Ferguson decision of 1896 that enshrined the notion "separate but equal" as constitutional.
+Ferguson decision of 1896 which enshrined the constitutional doctrine of “separate but equal.”
 And it was in 1938 when Houston and his team of attorneys won the case Missouri ex rel.
 Gaines v.
 Canada.
 In that case, African American student Lloyd Gaines sought admission into the University of Missouri law school.
-The state offered to pay for Gaines' tuition to attend a law school out of state, but the Supreme Court determined that Missouri had to provide Gaines, a qualified student, with a legal education; because Missouri did not have a law school for African Americans, Gaines had to be admitted to the all-white University of Missouri, which had the state’s only public law school.
+The state offered to pay for Gaines’s tuition to attend a law school out of state, but the Supreme Court determined that Missouri had to provide Gaines, a qualified student, with a legal education; because Missouri did not have a law school for African Americans, Gaines had to be admitted to the all-white University of Missouri, which had the state’s only public law school.

 Unfortunately, Houston did not live to see Plessy v.
 Ferguson overturned.
-On April 22, 1950, Houston suffered a fatal heart attack.
+On April 22, 1950, at age fifty-four, Houston suffered a fatal heart attack.
 His paternal grandfather, Thomas Jefferson Houston, a minister and former conductor of the Underground Railroad who was the first in the family to use arguments to achieve difficult goals, would have been proud of his grandson’s accomplishments.
-Houston’s students, Marshall, Hill and others, continued expanding the campaign that their teacher had begun, heeding his words as they fought to end legalized racial segregation: “There is no such thing as separate but equal.
+Houston’s students, Marshall, Hill, and others continued expanding the campaign that their teacher had begun, heeding his words as they fought to end legalized racial segregation: “There is no such thing as ‘separate but equal.’
 Segregation itself imports inequality.”